-Any allegations should be reported to the head teacher regardless as to whether they are the designated safeguarding lead as they are ultimately responsible for all staff within the school.

-If the allegation concerns the head teacher, then the Chair of Governors or the Chair of the Trust should be informed immediately.
+Any allegations should be reported to the head of school regardless as to whether they are the designated safeguarding lead as they are ultimately responsible for all staff within the school.
+If the allegation concerns the head of school, then the CEO of the Trust or the Chair of Councillors should be informed immediately.